Hyperparticle/hyperparticle.github.io/_posts/2018-09-23-erasmus-mundus-conclusion.md

 ![Karlovy Vary Columns](/public/img/karlovy-vary-columns.jpg "A set of columns in Karlovy Vary")

 A program in Europe is not for the faint of heart.
-Be prepared for tough challenges.
+Be prepared for tough real-life challenges, some of which were harder than any programming or math problem I have ever been given.
 It requires a heap of grit and patience.
 In the end, was it worth it?
 I think so.
 It has been such a challenge, but I've lived all my life pursuing challenges.
 I have learned so much about being independent in a foreign country, and I am having a lot of fun doing it.

 I think often what other paths I could have taken, and other decisions I could have executed.
 In the end, there was no right or wrong answer.
 I don't know if I made the best choice, and neither do I care.
 It was an excellent one nonetheless.
 I would rather have made a choice than not made a choice at all, as illustrated by the following famous passage in *The Bell Jar*: